Wine with Chinese food: Five styles to consider

-Canadian-Chinese Master of Wine Jennifer Docherty believes that Spätlese Riesling is a better partner to Peking duck, as the dish is greasy and rich whereas Pinot Noir is ‘quite linear’.
+Canadian-Chinese MW Jennifer Docherty believes that Spätlese Riesling is a better partner to Peking duck, as the dish is greasy and rich whereas Pinot Noir is ‘quite linear’.

-Plus, a touch of residual sugar goes well with the hoisin sauce, she added.
+Plus, a touch of residual sugar goes well with the hoisin sauce, she said.

 Wine with sweet and sour dishes

 General Tso’s Chicken has nothing to do with the real General Tso, and orange chicken hardly resembles its ‘origin’ – tangerine chicken of Hunan province.